portfedh/SalsaCandela/Readme.md

-# Dance Academy Online Store & Admin System
+# Online Store & Admin System

 ## What it does

-The project was to build an online store and a web application to manage a dance academy that sells Salsa and Bachata courses and has five branches.
+The project is an online store and web application to manage a dance academy named Salsa Candela.
+It sells Salsa and Bachata courses and has five branches.

 ## The online store

-The online store is meant to provide information about the classes, times, locations and prices, and to provide the user the ability to enroll and pay online.
+The online store shows information about the academy, its classes, times, locations and prices.
+Visitors can enroll and pay online.

-Once a user buys a course, they get are sent to a confirmation page with a QR code.
-A copy of the code is also sent by email to the user.
+After buying a course, the user is sent to a confirmation page and given a QR confirmation code.
+A copy of the code is also sent by email.

 ## The management application

-In the Dance Academy, the management web application will provide several functions:
+In the Dance Academy, the management web application provides several functions:

-- An access control system to make sure users taking the class are enrolled.
 - An enrollment form for people paying in cash.
+- An access control system to make sure people with QR codes are enrolled.
-- A report page with displaying the users, class, payment method and the amounts payed.
+- A report page with displaying the enrolled users and all payment and course data.

-This will allow the dance studio to improve its admin controls and assist with the mangment of the business.
+This allows the dance studio to have better administrative controls and assist with the management of the business.

 ## Live view